mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 `tail -f my-job-name_e.id`

 This will print out any changes to the end of the file as the job progresses.
 You can get out of this mode with `Ctrl-C`.
+Make sure it looks clean and that the script is working!

 There are many more possibilities with what to include in Batch Scripts, tailored to what you want your program to run in the background of your other tasks.
 Some examples are [here]((https://mit-satori.github.io/satori-workload-manager.html#batch-scripts)).
 This now gives you the capability to run multiple programs at a time, akin to using `screen` on a VM.